simeonpashley/simeonpashley.github.io/_posts/2012-04-11-setting-up-osx-for-web-development-2.md

 ### Fix Terminal

-OSX Terminal has a nasty habit of dropping characters over SSH and I've hunted down a Preferences change that I've found to really help fix missing characters over SSH.
+MacOS Terminal has a nasty habit of dropping characters over SSH and I've hunted down a Preferences change that I've found to really help fix missing characters over SSH.